Kyleg142/localsage/README.md

 Type `localsage` into your terminal to launch the CLI.
 Type `!h` to view usage.

-**Read through the usage tables carefully!** Proper command usage is key to getting full use out of Local Sage.
-It is a CLI frontend, after all.
+**Read through the usage tables carefully!** Proper command usage is key to configuring and using the CLI.

 ### Dependencies 🧰
 Local Sage is designed with minimal dependencies, keeping the download light and minimizing library bloat.